addyosmani/backbone-fundamentals/index.md

 });
 ```

 SinonJS comes with a rich spy interface which allows us to test whether a spy was called with a specific argument, if it was called a specific number of times and test against the values of arguments.
-A complete list of features supported in the interface can be found here (http://sinonjs.org/docs/), but let's take a look at some examples demonstrating some of the most commonly used ones:
+A complete list of features supported in the interface can be found on [SinonJS.org](http://sinonjs.org/docs/), but let's take a look at some examples demonstrating some of the most commonly used ones:

 #### Matching arguments: test a spy was called with a specific set of arguments: